What topics should you cover with your 10th-grader's school counselor? Here are some tips that experts suggest.

 Talk with the counselor about dual enrollment or college credit courses.
 If your child is on the college track, tenth grade is a good time to discuss the options for classes available outside of the high school with the counselor.
 Some local community colleges and universities allow students to dual-enroll, meaning the student takes college courses and earns credit while still in high school.
 Depending on the course, many high school districts will cover the cost of your child’s college classes, which is one way to keep the cost of college down.

-Parent Toolkit resources were developed by NBC News Learn with the help of subject-matter experts, including Julie Hartline, School Counseling and Advisement Consultant, Cobb County School District; Ruth Lohmeyer, Counseling Team Leader, Lincoln Northeast High School; Steve Schneider, School Counselor, Sheboygan South High School; and Sharon Sevier, Advocacy Director, Missouri School Counselor Association, and align with the Common Core State Standards.
+Parent Toolkit resources were developed by NBC News Learn with the help of subject-matter experts, including Julie Hartline, School Counseling and Advisement Consultant, Cobb County School District; Ruth Lohmeyer, Counseling Team Leader, Lincoln Northeast High School; Steve Schneider, School Counselor, Sheboygan South High School; and Sharon Sevier, Advocacy Director, Missouri School Counselor Association.